hetima/DSP_LSTM/README.md

 ### Consider Opposite Range `TLConsiderOppositeRange`
 The partner's maximum transport distance will now be calculated too, and the transport will not be executed unless both maximum transport distances are exceeded.
 Applies to all transport, local and remote.
-As an exception, the __Space Warper__ will be transported ignoring this settings.
+As an exception, remote transports with a maximum demand capacity of less than 1,000 and the __Space Warper__ will be transported ignoring this settings.

 ### Remote Cluster `TLRemoteCluster`
 Groups stations together and separates them from other groups or unconfigured stations.